Parents/Students

 In accordance with Bulletin 741: Louisiana Handbook for School Administrators, all students in kindergarten through third grade shall be administered an early literacy screener within the first 30 days of the school year.
 Through the outlined screening process, students demonstrating deficits in both categories defined below (per guidance from Bulletin 1508: Louisiana Handbook for Students with Dyslexia), will be further reviewed through district evaluative procedures, also defined here.
 Upon a completion of the battery of screeners from both categories yielding deficits in student performance, SBLC can recommend further evaluative procedures to be conducted by a trained member of the evaluative team from the Caddo Parish Dyslexia Department.
 Upon completion of the evaluation, review of the results, SBLC will make the determination if a student shall qualify for Characteristics of Dyslexia or Deficits in Reading.

-Students in elementary grades will receive the required minutes of Language Circle: Project Read multisensory instruction per week by the student’s trained classroom teacher.
+Students in elementary grades will receive the required minutes of the district-approved multisensory structured language instruction per week by the student’s trained classroom teacher.
 The instruction may be delivered in Tier 1, Tier 2, or Tier 3 and documented in the teacher’s lesson plans.

 Middle school students with dyslexia should receive the required multisensory minutes of instruction by a trained English/Reading/ELA teacher at their home school.
 Another option is to request a “curriculum necessity” transfer for dyslexia.
 Bus transportation is provided to the middle school dyslexia center nearest the student’s home school.
 Middle school students who receive multisensory instruction in a dyslexia center will receive an elective credit in a study skills reading class, which provides the multisensory instruction.
 Dyslexia transfers are approved on an annual basis.